sjtrauber/a2-DataVis-5ways/README.md

 ---

 0. Your code should be forked from the GitHub repo.
-1. Place all code, Excel sheets, etcetera in a named folder.
+1. Place available code, Excel sheets, etcetera in a named folder.
 For example, `r-ggplot, matlab, mathematica, excel` and so on.
 2. Your writeup (readme.md in the repo) should also contain the following:

 - Description of the Technical achievements you attempted with this visualization.